l-portet/svelte-switch-case/README.md

 ## :mag: How it works

-`svlete-switch-case` transpiles the following code
+`svelte-switch-case` transpiles the following code

 ```html
 {#switch animal}